 Greater flexibility and bespoke solutions

 When the implications of COVID-19 were realised, it became immediately apparent which businesses were prepared and which were not.
 The prospect of working online and out of the office compelled some lenders to transform their CRM systems, and develop solutions to ensure loans could still be processed and deployed.
-This has been true for bridging lenders and those offering specialist finance loans.
+This has been true for bridging loan providers and those offering specialist finance.